ceph/ceph/doc/rados/operations/crush-map.rst

 jewel (CRUSH_TUNABLES5)
 -----------------------

-The jewel tunable profile improves the overall behavior of CRUSH such that significantly fewer mappings change when an OSD is marked out of the cluster.
+The ``jewel`` tunable profile improves the overall behavior of CRUSH such that significantly fewer mappings change when an OSD is marked out of the cluster.
+This results in significantly less data movement.

 The new tunable is:

  * ``chooseleaf_stable``: Whether a recursive chooseleaf attempt will use a better value for an inner loop that greatly reduces the number of mapping changes when an OSD is marked out.
-The legacy value is 0, while the new value of 1 uses the new approach.
+The legacy value is ``0``, while the new value of ``1`` uses the new approach.

 Migration impact: